Insights

 Our Aquarius Liquidity Management platform already manages the Central Bank’s Pooling Account and will guarantee in the future all the features currently being specified for the ECMS, in synergy with the liquidity management and securities settlement functions already covered by the solution.

-Follow us to stay updated on the collaborative path led by TAS Group in partnership with Accenture and KPMG
+Follow us to stay updated on the collaborative path led by TAS Group in partnership with Accenture and KPMGNeed some expert help with ECMS or T2/T2S Consolidation?
+Get in touch

 Over 12 banks have selected TAS Group solutions to prepare for the T2/T2S Consolidation Project